 Areas and excursions: where you'll use the connection most

-- Desert and safari: signal drops as you move away from the road.
+- Desert and safari: the signal drops as you move away from the road.
 Share your location before venturing into the dunes.

 - Abu Dhabi: the Sheikh Zayed Grand Mosque and Ferrari World.
 The same eSIM works throughout the UAE.